 To honour his life and passion for the game, his friend and teammate Martin Dyan created the GG3x3 charity tournament to celebrate George, raise money for charity, support and lead local community projects.

-To date the GG3x3 has hosted 300 ballers in 3x3 tournaments, helped train over 200 young ballers, installed 76 nets (and counting) and secured over £16,000 for cancer charities.
+To date the GG3x3 has hosted 580 ballers in 3x3 tournaments, helped train over 250 young ballers, installed 80 nets (and counting), helped regenerate basketball courts and secured over £16,000 for cancer charities.

-I set up the GG3x3 it was to commemorate George and what we both believed in, a love for the game and what it brings to people on and off the court.
+I set up the GG3x3 to commemorate George and what we both believed in, a love for the game and what it brings to people on and off the court.

 It started as a small tournament but now the GG3x3 has grown into the UK's largest non-profit 3x3 basketball platform, supporting communities, creating opportunities and spreading positivity in the most amazing ways.